The MyScript Calculator free Android and iOS app by Vision Objects

 I had the fortune of interviewing Giovanni Rodriguez of Vision Objects, a world leader in handwriting recognition.
 At the Mobile Apps Showdown, Vision Objects’ Fernando Rynne told the crowd that handwriting recognition goes beyond replacing legacy keyboards.
 The unprecedented app they created proves that.
 They named it the MyScript® Calculator and it’s available on Android and iOS.
 If you click on this link, you’ll see the presentation video and why MyScript Calculator was crowned the 2013 Winner of the Mobile Apps Showdown, besting nearly 40 other great competitors.
 Now that’s impressive!

-Here’s more information about the app and the company.
-Answers are provided by Giovanni Rodriguez of Vision Objects.
+Interview answers are provided by Giovanni Rodriguez of Vision Objects.

 Q: What’s the difference between the MyScript® MathPad and the MyScript Calculator?
 How soon was MyScript MathPad created after MyScript Calculator?